Dolph Lundgren: 1980s to 1990s: breakthrough and action film star

-In 1987, Lundgren released on home media a workout video called Maximum Potential, and got his first lead role as He-Man in Masters of the Universe, based on the popular children's toyline and cartoon.
-He starred alongside Frank Langella, Meg Foster, Chelsea Field, Billy Barty and Courteney Cox.
+In 1987, Lundgren released on home media a workout video called Maximum Potential, and he also got his first lead role as He-Man in Masters of the Universe, based on the popular children's toyline and cartoon, directed by Gary Goddard.
 Lundgren weighed his all-time heaviest during the filming at 225 lb.
 The film was a critical failure and viewed as far too violent for a family picture.
 It is referred to as a "flop" by Variety magazine, and has a 13% "rotten" rating at Rotten Tomatoes.
 Lundgren was criticized for being too wooden as a leading man, and it was dismissed as "a glossy fantasy starring monosyllabic Dolph Lundgren".

-He next starred in Joseph Zito's Red Scorpion in 1988, opposite M. Emmet Walsh, Al White, T. P. McKenna and Carmen Argenziano.
-The plot centers on Lundgren's character Nikolai, a Soviet Spetsnaz-trained KGB agent who is sent to an African country where Soviet, Czechoslovakian and Cuban forces support the government's fight against an anti-communist rebel movement.
-Nikolai is ordered to assassinate the movement's leader, but eventually switches sides.
-The film was partly shot in Namibia and it was claimed that Grace Jones joined him during production in Swakopmund, insisting on staying in a $3000-a-month villa, even though his girlfriend at the time was reported to be Paula Barbieri.
-The film was poorly received and has an 11% "rotten" rating at Rotten Tomatoes.
-Stephen Holden of The New York Times said, "Dolph Lundgren's pectorals are the real stars of Red Scorpion, an action-adventure movie set in the fictional African country of Mombaka.
+In 1988, he starred in Joseph Zito's Red Scorpion.
+Lundgren plays a Soviet KGB agent who is sent to an African country to assassinate the leader of an anti-communist rebel movement, but eventually switches sides.
+The film was poorly received and has an 17% "rotten" rating at Rotten Tomatoes.
+Stephen Holden of The New York Times said: "Dolph Lundgren's pectorals are the real stars of Red Scorpion, an action-adventure movie set in the fictional African country of Mombaka.
 Filmed from below so that one has the sense of peering up at a massive kinetic sculpture, his glistening torso, which over the course of the film is subjected to assorted tortures, is the movie's primary visual focus whenever the action slows down.
 And since Mr. Lundgren remains stone-faced, rarely speaking except to issue commands in a surprisingly hesitant monotone, his heaving chest actually communicates more emotion than his mumbling lips."